-Food items designated as subject to inspections in each local government based on the results of inspections conducted in the previous year (between April 1, 2020 and February 28, 2021) etc. The legends are as follows;
+Food items designated as subject to inspections in each local government based on the results of inspections conducted in the previous year (between April 1, 2023 and February 29, 2024) etc. The legends are as follows;

-- ©: Radioactive cesium above the maximum limits (for fishery products, 1/2 of the limits) has been detected - O: Radioactive cesium above 1/2 of the maximum limits has been detected (excluding those radioactive cesium above the maximum limits has been detected) - □: Inspection required by considering items' difficulty of the management (e.g. Wild mushrooms, Wild edible plants), migratory behavior (for Wild bird and animal meat), and the status of restriction on distribution (for marine fishery products) - △: Cultivation control and monitoring inspection required taking into account the status of the influence of radionuclides to production materials. - (-: Not classified as subject to inspections in local governments, based on the results of inspection conducted previous year.)
+- : Radioactive cesium above the maximum limits has been detected - : Radioactive cesium above 1/2 of the maximum limits has been detected (excluding those radioactive cesium above the maximum limits has been detected) - : Inspection required by considering items ' difficulty of the management (e.g. Wild mushrooms, Wild edible plants), migratory behavior (for Wild bird and animal meat), and the status of restriction on distribution, etc. (for fishery products) - : Cultivation control and monitoring inspection required taking into account the status of the influence of radionuclides to production materials.